 Oh, sweet K-town.
 We love your café scene and great beauty spots like Nail Care 2, but most of all, we love your food!
-The dining options in on the west side have varied throughout the years but the good ones stay for years and years.
+The dining options on the west side have varied throughout the years but the good ones stay for years and years.
 Here’s a selection of some of the best restaurants in Kennedy Town to get fed at – nom, nom.

-Sun Hing Restaurant
+2. Sun Hing Restaurant

 For those with dim sum cravings, hit up this old time shop anytime between 3am to 5pm (yup, that’s right!), which makes it a great place to get some post-partying grub.
 Many seniors in the area and countless taxi drivers love to come here for their daily dim sum, which is always a good sign that the food is legit.
 There’s plenty of table space here but bear in mind that service is quite limited and slow, and in order to get what you want to eat, you’ve got to head on over to the dim sum table near the front of the restaurant to pick up your food.
 Must-eats here include their gigantic siu mai, chicken feet, Cantonese steamed minced beef (served with rice!), and freshly steamed custard buns.
 The creamy, salty and sweet flavour combination of the custard buns here will leave you wanting more.

-Sun Hing Restaurant, Shop C, G/F, 8 Smithfield Road, Kennedy Town, Hong Kong
+Sun Hing Restaurant, Shop C, G/F, 8 Smithfield Road, Kennedy Town, Hong Kong, p.
+2816 0616